BananaPuncher714/LethalQuantities/README.md

   - `SpawnAmountCurve` - An AnimationCurve with a key ranging from 0 to 1.
 The key represents the percentage of time progressed in the current level.
 The value is the amount of enemies to spawn at the given time.
   - `SpawnAmountRange` - The range of enemies that can spawn.
 A value of 3 means that 3 more or 3 less enemies can spawn, based on the value returned by the `SpawnAmountCurve`.
 - EnemyType - There is one section for each enemy.
 Invalid enemy types are ignored.
-  - `Rarity` - The weight given to this enemy vs other enemies
+  - `Rarity` - The weight given to this enemy vs other enemies.
+If you do not want the enemy to spawn, set the rarity to 0.
   - `MaxEnemyCount` - The total amount of enemies of the given type that can spawn
   - `PowerLevel` - How much power an enemy of the given type counts for
   - `SpawnCurve` - An AnimationCurve from 0 to 1.
 The key represents the percentage of time progressed, much like `SpawnChanceCurve`.
 The value normally ranges from 0 to 1, and is multiplied by `Rarity` to find the weight.